PeridexisErrant/DF-Walkthrough/tutorials/magma-tutorial.rst

 * Repeat the steps above to seal the stairwell.
 Remove the up stairs above the breached stairwell, dig upward stairs to reconnect with the stairwell, throw a hatch or floor over the breach, and bypass.
-* Don't forget to delete the sections of the :guilabel:`Internal` burrow, remove the dig designation under the cavern floor, and cover all downward staircases with a floor hatch.
+* Don't forget to delete the sections of the :guilabel:`Inside` burrow, remove the dig designation under the cavern floor, and cover all downward staircases with a floor hatch.